Earl Weaver

 Earl Sidney Weaver (August 14, 1930 – January 19, 2013) was an American professional baseball manager, author, and television color commentator.
 Weaver played in minor league baseball as a second baseman from 1948 to 1960.
-He began his managerial career in 1956, serving as a player–manager for five seasons before he stopped playing to concentrate on managing, without ever having played in Major League Baseball (MLB).
+In 1956, he began his managerial career, serving as a player–manager for five seasons before he stopped playing to concentrate on managing, without ever having played in Major League Baseball (MLB).
 He progressed through the minor league system before going on to become a manager in the Major Leagues with the Baltimore Orioles (1968–1982; 1985–86), winning a World Series championship in 1970.
-Weaver's style of managing was summed up in the quote: "pitching, defense, and the three-run homer."
-He did not believe in placing emphasis on "small ball" tactics such as stolen bases, hit and run plays, or sacrifice bunts, though these views developed somewhat over time.
-He was inducted into the Baseball Hall of Fame in 1996.
+He was a three-time Manager of the Year.
+In 1996, he was inducted into the Baseball Hall of Fame.

 Early life

 Weaver was born on August 14, 1930, in St. Louis, Missouri.
 He was the son of Earl Milton Weaver, a dry cleaner who cleaned the uniforms of the St. Louis Cardinals and Browns (who would later become the Baltimore Orioles), and Ethel Genevieve Wakefield.
 Baseball Hall of Fame pitcher Jim Palmer, who pitched under Weaver for 14 seasons in the major leagues, wrote that his manager was "brought up in St. Louis on the bad side of a street where even the good side isn't too good."
 The Weavers lived in a crowded section of St. Louis, within a mile of Sportsman's Park, home to the Cardinals and Browns.
-As a child Weaver saw the players on the great St. Louis Cardinals teams up close, when he accompanied his father into the team's clubhouse, or made pickups and deliveries of their uniforms.
+As a child Weaver accompanied his father into the team's clubhouse to make pickups and deliveries of their uniforms.

 Weaver was an avid baseball fan.
 His baseball hero was Cardinals' shortstop Leo Durocher, who would go on to become a Hall of Fame manager.
 He was fascinated with managers and studied them carefully, even as an adolescent and teenager.
-Among the managers he studied, the hometown Cardinals were managed by future Hall of Famer Billy Southworth (1940–45), whose teams won at least 105 games each season from 1942 to 1944.
-The next team to win over 100 games three consecutive years was Weaver's Baltimore Orioles (1969–71).
+Among the managers he studied was Cardinals skipper and future Hall of Famer Billy Southworth (1940–45), whose teams won at least 105 games each season from 1942 to 1944.
+The next team to win over 100 games three consecutive years would be Weaver's Baltimore Orioles (1969–71).

-Weaver was also an avid baseball player as a youth.
-As a young teenager, he played on his father's St. Louis city league team that won three city titles, with a 53–2 record.
-He starred as an infielder on the baseball team at Beaumont High School in St. Louis, was co-captain of the football team, and was also on its state championship basketball team.
-His baseball coach, Ray Elliott, was disciplined and detailed in fundamentals in shaping his players; and loved Weaver's fight as a player.
-Weaver also played four years of American Legion baseball in St. Louis.
+In his teens, Weaver was a three-sport athlete at at Beaumont High School in St. Louis, also playing for its state championship basketball team and serving as a co-captain of its football team.
+He played on his father's St. Louis city league baseball team that went 53-2 and won three city titles and also played four years of American Legion baseball in St. Louis.